The American Medical Association

 With more than 48,000 student members, the AMA is your strongest advocate for tackling the issues that matter most to you: student debt, improving medical education, and more.
 Stay informed, get involved and help create health care solutions.

 - Gain a voice in decisions affecting the future of medicine.

 - Travel to meeting and advocacy events and watch health care policy being shaped

 - Receive the Journal of the American Medical Association and stay on top of clinical advances and important issues in health care.

 - Experience medicine beyond the books -- get involved in chapter activities and community projects.
 Network with fellow students and with physician mentors.

 The North Carolina Medical Society and the Durham-Orange County Medical Society

 The NCMS and the Durham-Orange County Society both have Medical Student Sections dedicated to med student affairs at a local level.

 Benefits of membership within the North Carolina Medical Society and your County Society:

-- Receive weekly emails with the latest health care news with the NCMS Bulletin
+- Receive daily emails with the latest health care news with the NCMS Morning Rounds

 - Take advantage of the opportunity to serve on NCMS committees and be a part of the decision-making process in forming policy for the NC Medical Society and beyond.